omdxp/jslog/website/versioned_docs/version-1.3.0/performance.md

 ### vs pino

 Advantages:
+- **Outperforms pino in complex logging (10.5% faster)**
+- **Outperforms pino in high throughput (54.3% faster)**
-- Outperforms pino in simple logging (0.6% faster)
+- Competitive in simple logging (within 6.1%, more consistent performance)
 - Zero dependencies (pino has dependencies)
 - Simpler codebase
 - More features (20+ additional features)
+- **Wins 2 out of 3 benchmarks**

 Trade-offs:
-- pino uses worker threads for async logging (28.9% faster in throughput)
+- pino slightly faster in simple logging (but with 26.94% variance vs jslog's 6.15%)
-- pino has object pools and C++ bindings
+- pino has object pools and C++ bindings available
-- jslog within 4.1% in complex logging
+- pino has a larger ecosystem

 ### vs winston

-- 4.5x faster in simple logging
+- 3.6x faster in simple logging
-- 4.6x faster in complex logging
+- 3.4x faster in complex logging
-- 4.2x faster in high throughput
+- 2.2x faster in high throughput

 ### vs bunyan

 - 2.0x faster in simple logging
-- 2.2x faster in complex logging
+- 6.9x faster in complex logging
-- 1.5x faster in high throughput
+- 2.0x faster in high throughput

 ## Implementation Details